jymcheong/SysmonResources/5. Threat Analytics/orientDB/readme.md

 6. Launches another Powershell script to install portable nodeJS for filemonitor.js.
 7. Pops up notepad for you to edit filemonitor.js. **Replace ODBHOST with your OrientDB hostname or IP address**

-**After you reboot your Windows client, the filemonitor.js will run to insert Sysmon events into the graph database.**
+**After you reboot your Windows client, the filemonitor.js will run & insert Sysmon events into the OrientDB.**